 A step change is needed for Neurodiversity, and this needs people to stop and think.
-To think about their long-held views and beliefs, question what is right, and consider what needs to change going forward.
+To think about their long-held views and beliefs, to question what is right, and consider what needs to change going forward.

-Recently I have been reading about change-makers of the past, and thinking about what they can teach us about getting society to embrace Neurodiversity.
+I have been reading about change-makers of the past and thinking about what they can teach us about getting society to embrace Neurodiversity.
+My hope is that I can understand from them what we need to think about going forward if we wish to see Neurodiversity inclusion be embraced on a global scale.

-In a interview with David Letterman, Barack Obama said something that made me sit up and take notice.
-It was as if he was answering my questions about the plausability of achieving something like Neurodiversity, when there are so many people whose mindsets seem closed to the possibilities of inclusion in educational settings and workplaces.
+My curiosity about this was sparked as I watched Barack Obama being interviewed by David Letterman.
+Barack Obama said something that made me sit up and take notice.
+It was as if he was answering my questions about the plausability of achieving something the embracing of Neurodiversity, when there are so many people whose mindsets seem closed to the possibilities of inclusion in educational settings and workplaces.

 Every once in a while you'll find in every period in our history .... extraordinary folks like a John Lewis, who against all odds change history

 What a great and inspiring thought.
 That there are people out there who are Neurodiversity's John Lewis.
 People who against all odds are destined to change history.

 Who was this John Lewis, and how did he change history?
 I had to know.